-According to the bestselling leadership author, Kevin Kruse, the vast majority of successful people live according to their calendars rather than reacting to obligations and opportunities as they arise.
-Sticking to a strict schedule allows high-performers to complete their responsibilities every day and predictably achieve their goals.
+According to the bestselling leadership author, Kevin Kruse, the vast majority of successful people follow a strict schedule rather react to obligations and opportunities as they arise.
+This allows them to complete their responsibilities every day and predictably achieve their goals.

-To adopt a high-performance schedule, it’s not enough to just to fill your days with important tasks - you need to consider your natural peak performance times and use them to your advantage when you’re planning your days.
+Effective scheduling doesn’t just mean filling your days with important tasks - you need to consider how mental and physical factors affect your productivity and use that knowledge to your advantage when you’re planning your days.

-This article will walk you through five actionable scheduling strategies that will boost your performance by optimizing when you complete tasks.
+This article will walk you through seven effective scheduling strategies that will boost your performance by optimizing when you complete tasks.

 1) Leverage Your Body’s Peak Performance Times

-One of the easiest ways to boost your productivity is to adapt your schedule to your biological clock.
+One of the key ways you can use your schedule to boost your productivity is to arrange your schedule around your biological clock.
 According to a study in the British Journal of Psychology, the majority of people wake up in a positive mood and get continually happier until their mood peaks around noon.
 This natural mood rhythm has significant impacts on your performance.

 Researchers have found that people in fields ranging from finance to healthcare make more mistakes in the afternoon and evening hours.